mitchellmcm27/tectonic-geomorphology-resources/README.md

 **[GPlates](https://www.gplates.org/)** "Interactive visualization of plate tectonics".
 Powerful geology-oriented GIS based on plate-tectonic reconstructions.

 **[TopoJSON](https://github.com/topojson/topojson)** A geospatial vector data format that encodes the topology of shapes (rings and arcs).
-Especially useful for geologic mapping, where polygons representing units commonly share borders representing contacts.
+Especially of interest for geologic mapping, where polygons representing units commonly share a single border representing a contact.
 The format also reduces file size over ESRI Shapefiles and the more common GeoJSON, making it ideal for the web.
 [Here's an example of a digital geologic map using TopoJSON.](http://bl.ocks.org/rclark/5779893)

 ## Matlab